nawfalassimi/test/README.md

-# FX Options + Delta-One Backtest System — Project Brief
+# FX Options + Delta-One Backtest System

+> Project brief / README — paste this into a new conversation with Claude to kick
+> off implementation.
+It captures the full scope, architecture, and design
+> decisions already agreed on, so no context needs to be re-derived.

+---

 ## Objective